 - C.P.
 Drewett, AIA, NCARB, DrewettWorks, Scottsdale, AZ

 Perhaps you’d like this to be your home where you’ll host swanky soirees, and saunter around in your smoking jacket with your elegant friends.
 Just one thing…don’t forget to invite us!
-In all seriousness, this project is available for purchase.
-And we were honored to be a part of the incredible team that is the brain trust behind it.
-For information, contact Brian Miller.
+We were honored to be a part of the incredible team that was the brain trust behind it.

 *Architectural rendering by the always-amazing Dennis Falls of Hyperline Design.